narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

 - [x] No horizontal scroll under normal usage.
 - [x] On tablet/desktop: Layout remains consistent with UX-1 (side-by-side sidebar + content, horizontal row-cards).
 - [x] Documentation updated in `docs/UX_REDESIGN.md`.

 ---

+# PHASE UX-3 — Project Overview Redesign

+**Goal:** Redesign the Project Overview page to be DEO-first, surfacing the latest DEO score, component breakdown, and key signals/health indicators in a single, easy-to-scan dashboard.

+### UX-3.1.
+Scope

+- **App:** `apps/web` (Next.js, App Router).
+- **Route:** `/projects/[id]` (Project Overview).
+- **Layout:**
+  - DEO Score card and component breakdown at the top.
+  - Signals summary and project health cards in the right column.
+  - Crawl & DEO Issues entry point and integrations overview in the secondary section.

+### UX-3.2.
+Constraints

+- Frontend-only phase; no new backend endpoints or Prisma schema changes.
+- Reuse existing APIs:
+  - DEO score: `GET /projects/:id/deo-score`.
+  - DEO signals (debug/summary): `GET /projects/:id/deo-signals/debug`.
+  - Project overview stats: `GET /projects/:id/overview`.
+  - Integration status: `GET /projects/:id/integration-status`.
+- Must not break existing flows on the Projects index or Products list; navigation and auth patterns remain unchanged.

+### UX-3.3.
+Implementation Summary

+- Introduced a **DEO Score card** that displays the latest overall DEO score and freshness timestamp.
+- Added a **component breakdown panel** (Content, Entities, Technical, Visibility) driven by the latest DEO snapshot.
+- Added a **Signals Summary** component and **Project Health cards** that visualize crawl health, indexability, thin content, and other key metrics from the DEO signals.
+- Reorganized the secondary section to surface:
+  - **Crawl & DEO Issues entry point** (Run Crawl button + link to issues/results).
+  - **Integrations overview**, including Shopify connection status and product links.
+- Ensured responsive layout behavior so the overview remains usable on mobile and desktop.

+### UX-3.4.
+Acceptance Criteria

+- [ ] Project Overview loads successfully for authenticated users and displays DEO score, component breakdown, and signals summary for projects with data.
+- [ ] When no DEO snapshot exists, the page renders a sensible empty state without errors.
+- [ ] The Crawl & DEO Issues area hooks into existing crawl endpoints and links to the issues/results views without breaking navigation.
+- [ ] Integration status (e.g., Shopify connected) is visible on the Overview and links to the relevant Products page.
+- [ ] The layout is responsive with no horizontal scrolling on mobile; desktop layout remains consistent with the redesign spec.
+- [ ] No new backend endpoints or schema changes were required; all data comes from existing project, DEO, and integration APIs.

+---